Chriz97/Bond-Duration-Calculator/README.md

 ### Prerequisites
 - Python 3.x

-### License
-- This project is licensed by the MIT License.

 ### Acknowledgments
 This project was inspired by the concept of bond duration and modified duration, and was created as part of a programming challenge to improve my Python skills.
 Thanks to the many resources available online for learning about bond investing and financial mathematics.